Best Japanese Restaurants in Melbourne for Sushi & Sake

 Izakaya Hosaku

 At Izakaya Hosaku, precision meets pure indulgence.
 Fresh St Helens oysters get a hit of yuzu verjus, wagyu bone marrow fried rice oozes umami, and sashimi is sliced with the finesse of a master swordsman.
-This isn’t just dinner—it’s a love letter to Japanese craft, hidden in Melbourne’s CBD.
-Pull up a seat, pour the sake, and let the chefs take you somewhere unforgettable.
+This is a love letter to Japanese craft, hidden in Melbourne’s CBD.
+Pull up a seat, pour a sake, and let the chefs take you somewhere unforgettable.

-Sitchu Tip: Don’t miss the incredible value honey teriyaki chicken lunch set, and elevate your experience with their signature matchatini for a delightful twist!
+Sitchu Tip: Don’t miss the incredible value honey soy chicken lunch set, and elevate your experience with their signature matchatini for a delightful twist!

 9 Katherine Place, Melbourne